watchdogoblivion/Recipes/README.md

-This is a search and save engine for food recipes.
+This is a search engine for food recipes.
 It utilizes the food to fork api.